 Add Half-Time Fundraising Contests

 Have some fun activities during game half-times.
 Have volunteers from your school and engage your PTA fundraising team to compete against community members in a fun game of H-O-R-S-E. Ask all participants to make a small donation to play in the half-time game.
 Change the name of your game to support your organization.
-Example: if your fundraising event is to raise funding for “boyscouts”, instead of spelling out “H-O-R-S-E” spell “S-C-O-U-T-S”.
+Example: if your fundraising event is to raise funding for The Boy Scouts, instead of spelling out “H-O-R-S-E” spell “S-C-O-U-T-S”.

-There are also plenty of “pledge-based” activities you could include.
+There are also plenty of pledge-based activities you could include.
 During half-time showcase a “consecutive basket” competition or a “pass-the-ball” contest.
-Prior to the big event have participants collect online donations and pledges with crowdfunding software.
-People can either donate one set amount or choose an amount based on how many consecutive baskets one can make.
-Or for a “team event”, alternate players so all the pressure is not on one individual.
+Prior to the big event, have participants collect online donations and pledges with crowdfunding software.
+People can either donate a set amount or choose an amount based on how many consecutive baskets a participant can make.
+Or for a team event, alternate players so all the pressure is not on one individual.
 The consecutive baskets must carry from one player to the next.
 A similar idea would be to spread team members up and down the court and have them pass the ball from one player to another.
-See how many times they can pass it within a certain amount of time without dropping the ball!
-Collect pledges based on number of completed passes.
+See how many times they can pass it within a certain amount of time without dropping the ball.
+Collect pledges based on the number of completed passes.